Close Menu

 Something about toothbrushing just genuinely freaked him out.

 • It feels weird and invasive.
 Think about it from their side.
-You’re a giant human coming at them with a plastic stick, trying to shove it in their mouth.
-That would make anyone nervous, especially a two-year-old who doesn’t fully understand what’s happening.
+You are a giant human coming at them with a plastic stick, trying to shove it in their mouth.
+That would make anyone nervous, especially a two-year-old who does not fully understand what is happening.

 • They have zero control.
 Toddlers are deep in the “by myself!” phase.
-When we pin them down and brush for them, it goes against everything they’re trying to figure out about independence.
+When we pin them down and brush for them, it goes against everything they are trying to figure out about independence.
+Saying no to brushing is one of the few ways they can assert control over their own body.

-• It’s boring.
-Standing still for two whole minutes?
-That’s an eternity when you’re two.
-They’d rather be running, climbing, or doing literally anything else.
+• It is boring.
+Standing still for two whole minutes is an eternity when you are two.
+They would rather be running, climbing, or doing literally anything else.

-Once I understood this, I stopped trying to be a dentist and started trying to be a playmate instead.
+Once I understood all of this, I stopped trying to be a dentist and started trying to be a playmate instead.

 The Stuffed Animal Trick (How It Actually Works)